-Since its release, Cinema 4D has become the foremost 3D modelling, animation and rendering application.
+Since its release, Cinema 4D has become one of the most popular 3D modelling, animation and rendering applications.
 Developed by Maxon, Cinema 4D is capable of procedural and polygonal/subd modelling, animating, lighting, texturing, rendering, and common features found in 3D modelling applications.

-These Cinema 4D tutorials will help you to master the basics, and put you well on your way to becoming an expert!
+These Cinema 4D tutorials will help you to master the basics of 3D art, and put you well on your way to becoming an expert.

-We kick off our cluster bomb of Cinema 4D tutorials by explaining how to bring a shape (or object) to life and make it 'dance' to music.
-Learn how to create an animation involving complex expressions and dynamics in Cinema 4D.
+This Cinema 4D tutorial explains how to bring a shape (or object) to life and make it 'dance' to music.
+Learn how to create an animation involving complex expressions and dynamics.

 The world of motion graphics is continually evolving, with techniques constantly progressing as work becomes more advanced and complex.
 Here, 3D animation meets graphic design as Tim Clapham shows you how to animate and composite a pro-quality logo sequence.

-This tutorial does exactly what it says on the tin.
+This is one of those Cinema 4D tutorials that does exactly what it says on the tin.
 See how easy it is to play around with depth of field effects in Cinema 4D.
 Use particle emitters and physics tags to get the results you want and then selectively sharpen your work in Photoshop.

 2D just doesn't cut it any more.
 It's time to bolster your Photoshop skills by bringing Cinema 4D into play.
 Nervous?
 Don't be.
 Barton Damer will show you the way.

 With a 3D package and some decent 2D landscape photographs, you can create a full-motion fly-through sequence.
 Michael John Day reveals how.

 This Pluralsight tutorial will walk you through how to create a 3D logo from a 2D drawing in Cinema 4D.
 A subscription is required for the full training but lessons 1-3 can be accessed for free with a demo account.